pompyboard/pompyboard/docs/faq.md

 All of our products are still under development.
 Our first tablet is estimated to hit the market sometime during 2026.
 Development Status & Roadmap (WIP) will come soon.

+## Who are Wonkle tablets for?

+Wonkle tablets are targeted towards gamers - especially those who play osu! and FPS games.

+## What makes the Wonkle tablets special?

+Wonkle tablets have a much higher polling rate than existing tablets.
+This means you'll get much faster response to your inputs which will be important for gamers.

 ## How can I contribute?

 Start by reading the [contribution guide](/docs/contribution-guide) and joining our